LiYunJamesPhD/Li-Yun.github.io/_pages/cv.md

 problems in the pipeline framework and (2) maintain and manage a UI labeling audio data examples for domain experts at SRA.

-Contributed a program to download audio data from Youtube Channels using the Boto3 Python API and parallel processing APIs in Python and chunk the downloaded audio files to small pieces of clips with particular audio features that are similar to target audio features by integrating a machine-learning-based keyword detection module and AWS CLI.
+to download audio data from Youtube Channels using the Boto3 Python API and parallel processing APIs in Python and chunk the downloaded audio files to small pieces of clips with particular audio features that are similar to target audio features by integrating a machine-learning-based keyword detection module and AWS CLI.